jazzband/django-permission/README.txt

 1.0.1 (2011-04-08)
 ------------------

-* Bugfix: DatabaseErrors with Postgres.
-Issue #5.
+* Bugfix: DatabaseErrors with Postgres; issue #5.
-* Bugfix: Changed order of passed parameters to has_permission.
-Issue #6
+* Bugfix: changed order of passed parameters to has_permission; issue #6
-* Bugfix: removed not needed import of "sets".
-Issue #8
+* Bugfix: removed not needed import of "sets"; issue #8

 1.0 (2010-08-24)
 ----------------